-- First Year Evaluation.
-Students must have achieved a 3.0 grade point average on all core and elective courses during the first year, and have appropriate clinical skills as determined by the student’s clinic supervisors.
-The student’s ability to integrate the academic material and clinic procedures appropriate for the end of the first year will be assessed through a first year qualifying exam.
-This examination will be a written and practical examination to be taken at the end of the spring semester.
-The first year qualifying exam may be repeated once following additional directed study by the student’s adviser.
-Students must pass the first year evaluation in order to enroll in second year courses.
+- First-Year Evaluation.
+Students must have achieved a 3.0 cumulative grade point average for core and elective courses during the first year, and have appropriate clinical skills as determined by the student’s clinic supervisors.
+The student’s ability to integrate the academic material and clinic procedures appropriate for the end of the first year will be assessed through a first-year qualifying exam.
+The first-year qualifying exam may be repeated once following additional directed study by the student’s adviser.
+Students must pass the first-year evaluation in order to enroll in second-year courses.

-- Second Year Evaluation.
-Students must have achieved a cumulative grade point average of 3.0 on all core and elective courses, and have appropriate clinical skills as determined by the student’s clinic supervisors.
-The student’s ability to integrate the academic and clinic procedures appropriate for the end of the second year will be assessed through a second year qualifying examination.
-This examination will be a written examination to be taken at the end of the spring quarter.
-The second year qualifying examination may be repeated once following additional directed study by the student’s adviser.
-Students must pass the second year evaluation in order to enroll in third year courses.
+- Second-Year Evaluation.
+Students must have achieved a cumulative grade point average of 3.0 for core and elective courses, and have appropriate clinical skills as determined by the student’s clinic supervisors.
+The student’s ability to integrate the academic and clinic procedures appropriate for the end of the second year will be assessed through a second-year qualifying examination.
+The second-year qualifying examination may be repeated once following additional directed study by the student’s adviser.
+Students must pass the second-year evaluation in order to enroll in third-year courses.

 - Comprehensive Examination.
-At the end of the third year, and after Advancement to Candidacy (see below), the student will take a comprehensive examination, which has an integrative written component and a practical component involving clinical procedures.
+At the end of the third year, and after advancement to candidacy (see below), the student will take a comprehensive examination.
 The comprehensive examination must be passed before a student can be registered for the externship.

 Advancement to Candidacy

-Candidates will be recommended for advancement to candidacy after successfully completing all course, laboratory rotation, and clinic requirements for Year 1 and Year 2 (with a minimum grade point average of 3.0), satisfactory performance on the first and second year evaluations, and approval of the doctoral project proposal.
+Candidates will be recommended for advancement to candidacy after successfully completing all course and clinic requirements for Year 1 and Year 2 (with a minimum grade point average of 3.0), satisfactory performance on the first- and second-year evaluations, and approval of the doctoral project proposal.
 Students cannot enroll in the doctoral project course, take the comprehensive examination, or register for their externship until advanced to candidacy.
-The program’s Executive Committee recommends students eligible for advancement to candidacy to the graduate deans of both institutions
+The program’s executive committee recommends students eligible for advancement to candidacy to the graduate deans of both institutions.

 Each student will complete an innovative doctoral project.
 The doctoral project will consist of a research-based investigation.
-Each student will select a Doctoral Project Committee of two AuD program faculty (one from each campus) and at least one additional tenured faculty member from either campus external to the program.
+Each student will select a doctoral project committee of two AuD program faculty (one from each campus) and at least one additional tenured faculty member from either campus external to the program.
 The chair of the committee can be from either campus.
-The executive committee will approve each student’s Doctoral Project Committee.
+The executive committee will approve each student’s doctoral project committee.
 All doctoral projects will be written in a format approved by the student’s doctoral project committee.
-The student’s final written document will be approved by the student’s Doctoral Project Committee and presented in a forum open to all faculty and students.
-Each student will enroll in the appropriate doctoral project course depending on the campus in which their committee chair resides.
+The student’s final written document will be approved by the student’s doctoral project committee and presented in a forum open to all faculty and students.
+Each student will enroll in two sections of the appropriate doctoral project course depending on the campus in which their committee chair resides.

-The Doctor of Audiology (AuD) degree will be awarded jointly by the Regents of the University of California and the Trustees of the California State University in the names of both cooperating institutions.
+The doctor of audiology (AuD) will be awarded jointly by the Regents of the University of California and the Trustees of the California State University in the names of both cooperating institutions.